 - Remaining independent

-Out of the 552 princely states situated within India, 549 joined India and remaining 3 refused to join India.
+Out of the 552 princely states situated within India, 549 joined India and the remaining 3 refused to join India.
 However, they also integrated later.
 The Constitution of India was adopted on 26 November 1949 and it was implemented on 26 January 1950.
-The boundaries of states of India are reorganized on the linguistic basis by the States Reorganisation Act, 1956.
+The boundaries of the states of India are reorganized on a linguistic basis by the States Reorganisation Act, 1956.

 States and Capitals of India: UT Updates